-So called Super Heavy Lift Launch Vehicles, herein after called SHLLVs, solve this problem through sheer size.
+So-called Super Heavy Lift Launch Vehicles, herein after called SHLLVs, solve this problem through sheer size.
 Large rockets can unlock efficiencies that their smaller counterparts cannot.
-But at this size, they are difficult to design, expensive to build, and fraught will challenges that have historically limited their appeal.
+But at this size, they are difficult to design, expensive to build, and fraught with challenges that have historically limited their appeal.

 The enormous Saturn V rocket that took humans to the Moon was the world’s first true SHLLV, it would loft 140 tons to orbit and throw up to 48 tons to the Moon.
 The Soviet Union developed its own Lunar rocket, the N1.
 Both launch systems, however, were ultimately cancelled, at least in part due to the high cost of building these enormous machines that were thrown away with each flight.